amyehodge/amyehodge.github.io/Beginning_SQL/challenges_key.md

 WHERE record_id IN (1, 63, 64);
 ```

-The null values are ignored in the calculation.
+The `NULL` values are ignored in the calculation.
 The average weight reported is the average of the two records that have values: (40 + 48)/2.

 #### Challenge 8
-Alphabetize the species table by genus and then species.
+Alphabetize the **species** table by genus and then species.

 ```
 SELECT *